 The production license blocks of the project under study are located within a protected area of the Natura 2000 network of the broader region, as well as within an Important Bird Area of Greece.
 Furthermore, the production license blocks of the project under study are in an area with high wind potential which indeed has been classified as a Wind Priority 1 Area (Special Spatial Planning and Sustainable Development Framework for Renewable Energy Sources, Regional Units: Evros and Rodopi), with provision for the construction of up to 480 standard wind turbines.
 Therefore, due to the high potential of the broader area of installation, it has attracted investment interest in the development of wind farms.
-However, due to the significant potential adverse impacts of wind farms in the study area, efforts are being made to properly locate and document the suitability of wind farm siting, with the recent geo-information map of the study area (source R.A.W.E.W., available on 12/06/2024) showing wind farms with installation permits, operating permits, production permits, applications under review, and some denials.
+However, due to the significant potential adverse impacts of wind farms in the study area, efforts are being made to properly locate and document the suitability of wind farm siting, with the recent geoinformation map of the study area (source R.A.E., available on 05/06/2024) showing wind farms with installation permits, operating permits, production permits, applications under review, and some denials.
 It is judged that the worthiest of reference and consideration are the wind farms that have received an operating license, installation license, and production license within a 10 km radius of the project under study.

-There are two wind farms in the wider area of the project site and within a 10 km radius, which is located west of the project under study at an average distance (in a straight line) of 2,40 km and 4,79 km (Map 100).
-PATRIARCHIS wind farm, has a capacity of 40.3 MW and consists of 31 wind turbines and MIKRONOROS wind farm has a capacity of 33,60 MW and consists of 8 wind turbines.
-It is worth noting that of the 31 wind turbines of the PATRIARCHIS WPP.
+There is one wind farm in the wider area of the project site and within a 10 km radius, which is located west of the project under study at an average distance (in a straight line) of 9.83 km (Map 100).
+This wind farm, PATRIARCHIS, has a capacity of 46.3 MW and consists of 34 wind turbines.
+It is worth noting that of the 34 wind turbines of the PATRIARCHIS WPP, only one is located within a 10 km radius of the project.